opulencephp/docs/routing.md

 > **Note:** Primitives (eg strings and arrays) should not appear in a controller's constructor because the IoC container would have no way of resolving those dependencies at runtime.
 Stick to type-hinted objects in the constructors.

+> **Note:** RDev allows you to use a plain-old PHP class as a controller.
+However, it also supports the baked-in controller `RDev\Routing\Controller`, which automatically injects the `Request` into the controller as well as a view `Compiler`.
+So, if you're using RDev view components or if you don't want to have to inject the `Request` into every controller's constructor, it's probably best to extend `RDev\Routing\Controller`.

 <h4 id="multiple-methods">Multiple Methods</h4>
 You can register a route to multiple methods using the router's `multiple()` method:
 ```php